 When Things Go Wrong

-Most of our readers have a great experience once they have found a job abroad but a few have sent us details of their bad experiences and warnings to pass on.
+Most people will have a great experience once they have found a job abroad but some will have negative stories to tell:

 Lies, Lies, Lies (Or, Volunteering in Nepal)